Steven-MKN/pantry-by-marble/README.md

 - [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

 ## Things to note

+- The label fonts are not correct, they should not be in italics, but customising react-native-paper is a bit challenging and takes a bit more time.
+I have left it as is for now.
+-